cheilman/carapace/docs/Module.md

     - Building/installing/updating a go program
     - Installing apt packages
     - etc.
+- It is important that if this module requires external updates (such as a git repository), that the install script run those updates.

 What does the module installation process look like?
 ----------------------------------------------------